L&I Claims are Either State Fund or Self-Insured

 - Failure to follow L&I rules RCW 51.48.08

-Penalty for Violating Good Faith and Fair Dealing for Municipalies and Firefighter Employers
+Penalty for Violating Good Faith and Fair Dealing for Municipalities and Firefighter Employers

-Self-insured municipal employers and self-insured private sector firefighter employers and their third-party administrators have a duty of good faith and fair to workers with respect to all aspects of workers’ compensation.
+Self-insured municipal employers, self-insured private sector firefighter employers, and their third-party administrators have a duty of good faith and fairness to workers regarding all aspects of workers’ compensation.

-The Department of Labor and Industries (L&I) is required to enforce the duty of good faith and fair dealing.
+The Department of Labor and Industries (L&I) must enforce the duty of good faith and fair dealing.

 Penalties can be assessed for violations of duty.

-The Director shall withdraw a self-insured municipal employer’s certification as a self-insurer if the employer violates the self-insurer’s duty of good faith and fair dealing three times within a three-year period.
+The Director shall withdraw a self-insured municipal employer’s certification as a self-insurer if the employer violates the self-insurer’s duty of good faith and fair dealing three times within three years.

 A penalty request is made by sending a written request to Labor and Industries.
-The director of L&I is required to issue an order within 30 days of your request.
-Some penalties are payable to the injured worker and some are payable to L&I.
+The director of L&I must issue an order within 30 days of your request.
+Some penalties are payable to the injured worker, and some to L&I.

 Penalty Amount to Increase

-Penalties amounts for inappropriate claim handling of Washington State injured workers to increase RCW 51.48.095 will increase penalty amounts adjusted for inflation every three years.
+Penalty amounts for inappropriate claim handling of injured workers in Washington State are scheduled to increase.
+RCW 51.48.095 will increase penalty amounts adjusted for inflation every three years.
 The 2023 adjustment will be 16.1%.
 The table below sets out by violation the adjusted penalty that will be paid to the injured worker for penalties.

 ---|---|---|---|---|